Specialization

 Today, I translate texts relating to hydraulics and pneumatics and, as an interpreter, I accompany business people to meetings where negotiations are conducted or technical matters are discussed.

-Business, economics, finance
+Business, economy, finance

 My translation studies at university were specialized on economics.
 I was particularly trained to deal with general business texts, and I also learned very much about economics in both German and English modules.